 Why Cecchetti Method?

 Maestro Cavalieri Enrico Cecchetti (1850-1928) was considered the greatest ballet teacher of his time.
 His Method establishes and codifies theoretical principles, encompasses a vast range of steps, movement qualities and dynamics and eliminates technical difficulties addressing any problems through the application of basic physical principles.
-It appears to have been worked out with much logical forethought and with careful study it reveals the science behind the art of classical ballet.
+With careful study it reveals the science behind the art of classical ballet.

 How can you recognise a Cecchetti Trained Dancer?